bcarpent/CS513_PA1/README.md

 to use socket to write correct network programs in many contexts.

 This part of the assignment will give you experience with basic socket programming.
-You will write 2 pairs of TCP client and server programs for sending and receiving text messages over the Internet. **One client/server pair must be written in C**.
-The other pair can be written in **either** Python or Go.
-You can choose either language (only one).
-The Python solution is shorter, but you will need to know Go socket programming for a later assignment.
+You will write a TCP client and server program for sending and receiving text messages over the Internet.
+You can choose between C, Python, or Go.
+The Python solution is shorter, but you will need to know Go programming for a later assignment.

 The client and server programs in both languages should meet the following specifications.
 Be sure to read these meticulously before and after programming